TanStack/table/README.md

   header: 'Header Name' or JSX eg. ({data, column}) => <div>Header Name</div>,
   accessor: 'propertyName' or Accessor eg. (row) => row.propertyName,

+  // A unique ID is required if the accessor is not a string or if you would like to override the column name used in server-side calls
+  id: 'myProperty',

   // Optional
-  id: 'myProperty', // A unique ID is needed if the accessor is not a string or if you would like to override the column name used in server-side calls
+  columns: [...] // See Header Groups section below
   render: JSX eg. ({row, value, index}) => <span>{value}</span>, // Provide a JSX element or stateless function to render whatever you want as the column's cell with access to the entire row
   sortable: true,
   sort: 'asc' or 'desc',